choerulram/Capstone-Project_CodingCamp/README.md

-# PackFacts - Nutrition Scanner App
+# NuTrack - Nutrition Tracking App

 This application is a Capstone Project for the Coding Camp 2025 program powered by DBS Foundation.
-PackFacts enables users to scan nutritional information from food packaging and receive instant nutrition analysis.
+NuTrack enables users to scan nutritional information from food packaging and receive instant nutrition analysis.

+## Live Website

+Visit our live application at: https://nu-track.netlify.app/

 ## Key Features